-To ensure data quality, the Estuary Program calibrates the meters weekly for DO.
-The meters undergo an internal calibration and are tested against a Winkler titration twice a month.
+To ensure data quality, the Estuary Program calibrates the meters weekly for DO using an internal calibration.
+They are tested against a Winkler titration twice a month.

-Monitoring Locations: The seven bay monitoring sites were selected from different parts of the bay.
+Monitoring Locations: The seven bay monitoring sites were selected to represent different regions of the bay.
 The sites are (from north to south) Tidelands (ATP), State Park Marina (SPO), Los Osos Channel (LO2), Pasadena Point (PSP), Cuesta Channel (CHI), Cuesta Inlet (CSI), and Sharks Inlet (SHI).